 Preparing Bamboo Leaves

-To prepare the leaves for wrapping, you need to boil them.
+To prepare the bamboo leaves for wrapping, you need to boil them.
 First, soak the leaves in warm water for five minutes before scrubbing them thoroughly in cold water.

 Triangular fold